Improved rates for prediction and identification of partially observed linear dynamical systems: Linear regression for impulse response

 In this section we prove Theorem~\ref{l:linreg-mimo}: under iid gaussian inputs, we can obtain high-probability error bounds for the transfer function of the learned impulse response in $\cal H_\iy$ norm.
 Moreover, these bounds kick in as soon as we have $\wt\Om(L)$ samples from a \emph{single} rollout.
 We note that analyzing the multiple-rollout setting as in~\cite{sun2020finite} is more straightforward, so we will not consider it here.

 The main difficulty for analyzing linear regression is that the inputs are correlated.
 The most challenging step is to lower-bound the sample covariance matrix of inputs to the linear regression.

-In the SISO setting,~\cite{djehiche2019finite} give concentration bounds for the covariance matrix with $T=\wt \Om(L)$ timesteps.
-First, we extend this to the MIMO case in Theorem~\ref{t:conc} (Note that~\cite{oymak2018non} consider the MIMO case but have extra log factors.)
+In the SISO (single input single output) setting,~\cite{djehiche2019finite} give concentration bounds for the covariance matrix with $T=\wt \Om(L)$ timesteps.
+First, we extend this to the MIMO (multiple input multiple output) setting in Theorem~\ref{t:conc} (Note that~\cite{oymak2018non} consider the MIMO case but have extra log factors.)
 Then, we use Gaussian suprema arguments as in~\cite{tu2017non} to obtain bounds for the transfer function in $\cal H_\iy$ norm (Lemma \ref{l:fft-iy-mimo}).

 We suppose the inputs $u(0),\ldots, u(T-1)\sim N(0,I_{d_u})$ are iid, observe $y(0),\ldots, y(T-1)\in \R^{d_y}$, and perform linear regression on the finite impulse response $F:\{0,1,\ldots, L\} \to \R^{d_y\times d_u}$ (which we will also treat as an element of $\R^{(L+1)\times d_y\times d_u}$ without further comment).